crowdsecurity/crowdsec/docs/faq.md

  - Whitelists allows you to "discard" events or overflows
  - Simulation allows you to simply cancel the decision that is going to be taken, but keep track of it

+ {{v1X.profiles.htmlname}} allows you to control which decision will be applied to which alert.

 ## How to add whitelists ?

 You can follow this [guide](/Crowdsec/v1/write_configurations/whitelist/)